mmagna31/discover-life-quality/README.md

 ## About The Project

-_Discover life quality_ is a web interface built on the data gained by the public Apis of <a href="https://developers.teleport.org/api/">TELEPORT FOR DEVELOPERS</a>.
+_Discover life quality_ is a web interface built on the data provided by the public Apis of TELEPORT FOR DEVELOPERS.

 It is useful for discovering the quality of life in cities.

 <a href="https://discoverlifequality.netlify.app/">**_View Demo_**</a>